Tarrant County District Attorney

 Review survivor protections at Protective Orders

-Investigators assigned to the DA’s office bring law-enforcement experience to complex case development.
-They help locate witnesses, execute investigative subpoenas as authorized, collect supplemental records, reconstruct timelines, and coordinate with local, state, and federal partners.
-Their work is critical in cases that hinge on digital evidence, financial records, confidential informants, or forensic corroboration.
+Investigators assigned to the DA’s office support complex case development.
+They may help locate witnesses, collect supplemental records, reconstruct timelines, and coordinate with local, state, and federal partners.
+Their work is especially important in cases involving digital evidence, financial records, confidential informants, or forensic corroboration.

 Division overview: Investigation Division

-The Chief of Staff Division supports the DA with administrative oversight, policy coordination, communications priorities, and strategic initiatives that affect how the office serves the public.
-This division ensures that staffing, training, and budget resources align with the office’s mission and caseload pressures, while maintaining consistent standards across all teams.
+The Chief of Staff Division supports the DA with administrative oversight, policy coordination, communications priorities, and strategic initiatives.
+This division helps align staffing, training, and budget resources with office operations and caseload demands.

 Learn about responsibilities at Chief of Staff